3Granny Smith apples, peeled, cored, and diced (about 3 cups)

 COOL CAKE: Remove from the oven and cool completely in the pan.

-HEAT MILK: For the custard sauce, add 1 ½ cups milk to a large saucepan.
+HEAT MILK: For the custard sauce, add 1 1/2 cups whole milk to a large saucepan.
 Heat over medium-high until just simmering, then remove from heat.

-WHISK EGGS: In a mixing bowl, whisk together the egg yolks and ⅓ cup sugar until pale.
+WHISK EGGS: In a mixing bowl, whisk together 5 large egg yolks and 1/3 cup granulated sugar until pale.

 TEMPER: Slowly whisk the hot milk into the egg mixture.
 Return everything to the saucepan.

-THICKEN: In a small bowl, whisk the remaining ½ cup milk with the cornstarch.
+THICKEN: In a small bowl, whisk 1/2 cup whole milk with 1 tablespoon cornstarch.
 Stir into the saucepan.
 Cook over medium-low heat, stirring constantly, until thickened enough to coat the back of a spoon.

-FINISH SAUCE: Remove from heat, whisk in vanilla extract, then strain to remove any lumps.
+FINISH SAUCE: Remove from heat, whisk in 2 teaspoons pure vanilla extract, then strain to remove any lumps.

 SERVE: Slice the cake and serve warm or at room temperature with custard sauce.